-- An available AC constant power source. - One 4-conductor switch hook-up cable per connection (4-conductor bell wire or category 5 cable is typically used for long runs) or one 8- conductor romex for two connections. - Cat 5, multi-conductor unshielded, or similar type electronic cable can be used to connect the 3-button switch to the LVC.
+- An available AC constant power source - A 4-conductor switch hook-up cable (4-conductor bell wire or category 5 cable is typically used for long runs)

+Cat 5, multi-conductor unshielded, or similar type electronic cable can be used to connect the 3-button switch to the LVC.
 The recommended wire gauge is 20 to 24 AWG.
 Use plenum-rated cable when required.